New World Entertainment

 - The theme song finishing.

-- Sometimes is silent.
+- Sometimes, it's silent.

-- On some Marvel-produced shows there would be a guitar tune for both logos.
+- On some Marvel-produced shows, there would be a guitar tune for both logos.

 3rd Logo

-(September 2, 1994-January 22, 1997)
+(September 2, 1995-January 22, 1997)

 Logo: Over a space background, a comet swirls form the bottom left to the center, explodes, and leaves behind the New World globe, in red, and below that is text reading "NEW WORLD ENTERTAINMENT".